-The Design and Manufacture department consists of a purpose built workshop, design/planning studio and computer gallery for graphics and 3D printing.
-These facilities link directly with the Art and Design, Ceramic, enamelling and Textiles studios in order to maximise our resources.
-The workshop areas are open during break times, lunch times and after school, allowing children to come in and work on projects of their choosing.
+The Design and Manufacture department consists of a purpose built workshop, design/planning studio and computer gallery for graphics, 3D printing and laser cutting.
+These facilities link directly with the Art and Design, ceramic, enamelling and textiles studios in order to maximise our resources.
+The workshop areas are open during break times, lunch times and in the evening, allowing children to come in and work on projects of their choosing.

 Fundamentally, this subject is about problem solving and producing real solutions which can be tested and evaluated.
 Children learn how and why things work through practical tasks and relative theory, such as the properties of materials, structures, mechanisms circuitry and jointing techniques.